 Real Estate Agent Misconduct

 Most commercial tenants enter into an agreement or contract with their landlords regarding the tenant’s payment responsibilities.
-If the tenant reneges on that agreement without reasonable cause, the landlord may be eligible to file a claim.
+If the tenant reneges on the agreement without cause, the landlord may be eligible to file a claim.

 Security deposits are often required for this reason, but there are times where a tenant fails to pay a significant amount of rent and does not notify the landlord.

-It’s important for landlords to keep copies of any contracts, rental agreements or leases whether formal or informal, that the commercial tenants have signed or received.
-With that documentation, our attorneys can thoroughly investigate the reasoning for the tenant’s departure and determine whether the losses can be recovered.
+Landlords should keep copies of any contracts, rental agreements, and leases (whether formal or informal) that the commercial tenants have signed or received.
+With this documentation, our attorneys can investigate the reasoning for the tenant’s departure and determine whether the losses can be recovered.

-Why Hire the Business Trial Group for Real Estate Litigation?
+Why You Should Hire the Business Trial Group for Real Estate Litigation

 Our unmatched resources as the nation’s largest contingency-fee law firm uniquely position us to fight for our clients and, when necessary, take cases to trial.
 In fact, trial is often the only way to achieve full justice, especially against wealthier opponents that can use their financial strength as leverage to pressure plaintiffs into “lowball” settlements.

 The Business Trial Group’s track record includes tens of millions of dollars recovered for real estate clients.
 In one recent case we recovered $14.5 million for clients who were fraudulently deprived of their membership interest in a major development project.
 We also recently obtained a substantial verdict in a dispute involving an exclusive right-to-sell listing agreement.